 Looking at it from another perspective, does the aforementioned not give the reader the queasy feeling in the pit of the stomach that we have ‘something’ to sell and that we have been more than willing to re-order our national priorities merely for a fistful of dollars?
 Whither, then, all the sacrifices made by the nation over the past years for a cause other than what the common man had been led to believe?
 And what did all this get the nation into; other than years of turmoil in which the fabric of national harmony was torn asunder?
 The common man – the ultimate fall guy for all the machinations of the powers that be – has been left holding the baby.
 What is more, he is being asked to believe that it is “our war”.

-The man in the street in this hapless land, meanwhile, is condemned to worry about where his next roti is to come from, while our motley band of planners make merry on the surfeit of dollars that they claimed had descended on the country in the form of remittances and/or ‘investment’.
-And what happened to the statistics that were earlier happily showered on the land by this very set of individuals in order to put the people to sleep?
+The man in the street in this hapless land, meanwhile, is condemned to worry about where his next roti is to come from, while our motley band of planners make merry on the surfeit of dollars that they claimed had descended on the country in the form of ‘support’ and/or ‘investment’.
+And what happened to the statistics that were earlier happily showered on the land?
 Need one repeat that man does not live by statistics alone?
 And the same goes for dollars.
 Meanwhile, the powers that be would do well to remember the dictum: there exist causes more exalted than the mere quest for the measly dollar!
+Or is that akin to talking out of turn?

 — The writer is a former ambassador and former assistant secretary general of OIC.